burnzoire/tomcat-pit/README.md

 ## stl
 Some panels will require parts to be 3D printed, such as knobs and dials.
 Import into your preferred slicer.
 YMMV.

+## Acknowledgements
+The approach I've taken with these panels was heavily inspired by the great work at [The Warthog Project](https://thewarthogproject.com/).

 ## License
-The design files and supporting source code is covered by the CERN Open Hardware Licence Version 2 - Weakly Reciprocal license.
+The design files and supporting source code is covered by the CERN Open Hardware Licence Version 2 - Permissive license.